Frequently Asked Questions

 When is the best time to test for radon?

 Anytime is a good time to test.
 The best time is during the winter or heating season when doors and windows are closed.
-This will give an indication of your environment’s indoor air quality.
+This will indicate the indoor air quality in your environment.

 How often should I test for radon?